China PX protest: 2012 Ningbo protest

-Ningbo had suffered from the poor performance of small and medium enterprises in the aftermath of the global financial crisis.
+Ningbo suffered from the poor performance of small and medium enterprises after the 2008 financial crisis.
 To stimulate the slowed economy of Ningbo, the municipal government decided on the development of petrochemical and other heavy industries as the new engine of growth.
 The plan included an integrated oil refining and ethylene production project for the Zhenhai Refining and Chemical Company.
 A 55.9-billion-yuan PX production unit was planned for Zhenhai, a rural town 7.5 km from the urban area of Ningbo.
 This installation constituted a minor part of the overall project.

 The Zhenhai district was surrounded by several industry development zones.
 It had seen a rising death rate associated with cancer-related diseases, which was a subject of major concern for locals even before the protest started.
 The introduction of the chemical plant served as "the final straw that breaks the camel's back".

 Many Ningbo residents worried that the construction of the PX plant would cause serious pollution.
 Some believed that the Ningbo government did not properly assess the project's environmental impacts.
 The movement originated from a small-scale protest in nearby Zhenhai County in which local peasants sought increased compensation from the local government.
 As the news regarding the PX plant spread among more Ningbo residents, it triggered larger street demonstrations in the urban area with more than 5,000 participants on 27 and 28 October.
 The entire protest lasted for four days.